+1. 1 He Freiinses

 1.1 Number of floors: 8

 1.2 Approximate floor area: 279 m 2 per floor

 2232 m 2 gross

+1.3 Brief details of construction n

-The property is constructed of traditional brick and block be floors.
-Some curtain walling is present.
-At the time of the ino information about the construction of the curtain walling nspection th :
+The property is constructed floors.
+Some curtain walling no information about the constructed in the constructed floors. ng is present.
+At the tin ne of the insp

 1.4 Use of premises

-The premises is a purpose built residential block containing flats and 8 one bedroom self-contained flats with common and cleaners cupboard on the ground floor.
-There are no building.
-There is a separate building containing a pump the building with hot water.
-This building has been include assessment. areas, pum dry risers in room which p room this serves
+The premises is a purpose flats and 8 one bedroom s and cleaners cupboard or building.
+There is a separthe building with hot water assessment as it is part of self-contained flats with the ground floor.
+The rate building containing r.
+This building has not n common are re are no dry g a pump roo been include eas, pum risers in m which s p roo this serve m s

-1.5 Multi Occupied premises ☐ Yes ⊠ No
+1.5 Multi Occupied premises Yes \boxtimes No

-2. T he Occupants
+2. 1 he Occupants

-2.1 Approximate maximum number: 94
+2.1 Approximate maximum nu ımber: 145

-2.2 Approximate number of employees at any one time: 2
+2.2 Approximate number of en mployees at any one ti me: 2

-2.3 Maximum number of members of public at any one time: Unknown
+2.3 Maximum number of men nbers of public at any c one time: Jnknown

-2.4 Associated times/hours of occupation: 24 hours
+2.4 Associated times/hours of occupation: 2 24 hours

-2.5 Maximum number of occupants in the licenced area(s): N/A
+2.5 Maximum number of occu pants in the licenced a area(s): N/A

-3. C Occupants Especially at Risk from Fire
+3. Occupants Especially at Risk from Fire

-3.1 Sleeping occupants:

 Number: 56

-3.2 Disabled occupants:
+Disabled occupants: I

-Number: Not
+Number: Not Knowr

-1.3 Brief details of construction

-Known

-3.3 Occupants in remote areas and lone workers:
+Occupants in remote areas and lone workers:

 Lone workers, caretaker and cleaner employed by HCC.
 In addition external contracts on site.
 This figure is unknown.
 Number: 2

-3.4 Young persons:
+4 Young persons:

 Type of occupant can vary over time.
-Number: Not Known
+Number: Not Knowr

-3.5 Others:
+Others:

 Number: N/A

-4. F Fire Loss Experience
+Fire Loss Experience

 None reported

-5. C Other Relevant Information
+5. Other Relevant Information

-In light of the recent Grenfell fire the Hull City Council has s programme to have all high rise residential housing stock, we fitted with external cladding, to be independently inspected. been carried out prior to the inspection but the results are not the inspection of the inspection but the results are not the inspection of the ins vhich has b An inspect tion had
+In light of the recent Grenfell fire the Hull City Council has set up a programme to have all high rise residential housing stock, which has been fitted with external cladding, to be independently inspected.
+An inspection had been carried out prior to the inspection but the results are not yet know.

 At the time of the inspection no information on any persons living in the flats with a disability was given.
-It is important that any person with disabilities, the cannot evacuate the building unaided, must have a personal emergency evacuation plan (PEEPs) in addition to the generic evacuation plan currently given to all residents.
+It is important that any person with disabilities, that cannot evacuate the building unaided, must have a personal emergency evacuation plan (PEEPs) in addition to the generic evacuation plan currently given to all residents.
 Also see 25.10 of this report for more information.

-6. Relevant Fire Safety Legislation

-6.1 The following fire safety legislation applies to these premise es

-Regulatory Reform (Fire Safety) Order 2005 The Building Regulation 2010

-6.2 The above legislation is enforced by:

-The Local Authority Fire & Rescue Service